jingyuanz/keras-self-attention-layer/README.md

 # keras-self-attention-layer
-a simple implementation of self attention layer that outputs flattened sentence embedding matrix, with the Frobenius norm penalty
+a simple implementation of self attention layer with the Frobenius norm penalty that produces flattened sentence embedding matrix for sentence representation learning tasks.

+Based on the paper <A STRUCTURED SELF-ATTENTIVE SENTENCE EMBEDDING> https://arxiv.org/abs/1703.03130